Jordana Publishing

 view Sample Entries

-With over 52,000 medical entries, this dictionary is the most extensive of its kind in this language combination:
+Both editions of this dictionary are the most extensive of their kind in this language combination.

 • 24,000 main entries